Ike Ibeabuchi: Professional career

+Rise up the ranks

 Ibeabuchi vs. Tua

 After winning 16 straight fights from the start of his career, Ike made a big jump in competition and fought undefeated prospect David Tua for the WBC International Heavyweight title on June 7, 1997.
 Tua was 27-0 and considered by many analysts to be 'the next Mike Tyson'.

 Both boxers threw bombs and neither took a backward step all night.
 Ibeabuchi and Tua set a CompuStat heavyweight division record with 1,730 punches thrown.
 Ike also set the individual CompuStat record by throwing 975 punches and averaging 81 per round.
 The heavyweight average is around 50.
 Ibeabuchi won a unanimous 12-round decision over Tua with scores of 117–111, 116–113, and 115–114.
 The fight established Ibeabuchi as the top contender for the world heavyweight title.